 As B2B businesses are being forced by social distancing into remote work, the job of sales teams just got that much harder.
 Even before the pandemic-induced crisis, sales teams have faced an uphill battle, trying to meet the rising expectations of customers in a digital world.
 Now, with face-to-face meetings and in-person events drying up, it’s much more critical for organizations to step up and support their remote sales teams who are mostly now working from home in these uncertain times.

-Here are six key steps for helping your sales teams stay productive:
+6 key steps to help your sales teams stay productive

 The world hasn’t faced global disruption on such a large scale in recent times.
 Instill confidence in your employees by reassuring them that you are doing everything possible to make their lives and jobs safe and secure.
 Address the immediate challenges that individual sales team members may be facing due to the pandemic.
 Enable them to work remotely, allowing them enough flexibility to take care of their personal needs.
 These are times when internal communication is more critical than ever.
 Besides the regular updates on the changing situation within the organization and beyond, create opportunities for virtual meetings and regular online hangouts to compensate for the lack of in-office interactions, and encourage all team members to participate in them.